 I steamed the edamame according to the packages instructions and had just planned to have them available as a snack.
 Then, because I’m never satisfied eating something plain because I like to cook, I started to wonder what I could do with all those beautiful green soy beans.
 Then I wondered what it would taste like in hummus.
 I prepared the hummus like I always do, but then I added more olive oil to account for the edamame.
 It gave it a beautiful green color so I figured I’d better enhance that even further by adding in some fresh herbs from the garden.
 My kids and I loved the final product.
 It honestly didn’t taste all that much different than the plain hummus, but I really liked how the added protein kept me feeling full even longer.
 You should definitely give it a try!

 - 1/4 cup fresh lemon juice about 1 large lemon, plus more if desired

 - 1/2 teaspoon cumin

-- 15 ounce can chick peas garbanzo beans, drained and rinsed
+- 15 ounce canned chick peas garbanzo beans, drained and rinsed

 - 1 1/2 cups shelled edamame cooked and cooled

-- handful of fresh herbs I used chives, basil, oregano
+- 1/4 cup fresh herbs I used chives, basil, oregano

 - 3 tablespoons water more if needed